bootlin/training-materials/slides/sysdev-cross-compiling-user-space/sysdev-cross-compiling-user-space.typ

   third-party libraries and applications that one can leverage in its product

-- There's much more than U-Boot, Linux and Busybox that we can reuse from the open-source world
+- There's much more than U-Boot, Linux and BusyBox that we can reuse from the open-source world

 - Networking, graphics, multimedia, crypto, language interpreters, and